Minimax Estimation of the $L_1$ Distance: Introduction

 The rest of the paper is organized as follows.
-In Section II and III, we present a thorough performance analysis of the MLE and explicitly construct the minimax rate-optimal estimators, where Section II covers the known $Q$ case and Section III generalizes to the case of unknown $Q$.
-Discussions in Section IV highlight the significance and novelty of our approaches by reviewing several other approaches which are shown to be suboptimal.
+In Section \ref{sec.knownq} and \ref{sec.unknownq}, we present a thorough performance analysis of the MLE and explicitly construct the minimax rate-optimal estimators, where Section \ref{sec.knownq} covers the known $Q$ case and Section \ref{sec.unknownq} generalizes to the case of unknown $Q$.
+Discussions in Section \ref{sec.comparisionwithother} highlight the significance and novelty of our approaches by reviewing several other approaches which are shown to be suboptimal.
+Section \ref{sec.exp} presents the experimental results comparing our schemes with existing approaches.
 The auxiliary lemmas used throughout this paper are collected in Appendix~\ref{sec.auxiliarylemmas}.
-Proofs of all the lemmas in the main text can be found in Appendix~\ref{sec.proofofmainlemmas}, where proofs of all the auxiliary lemmas are collected in Appendix~\ref{sec.proofofauxiliarylemmas}.
+Appendix~\ref{sec.proofofmaintheorems} contains proofs of the main theorems.
+Proofs of all the lemmas in the main text and that used in the proofs of the main theorems can be found in Appendix~\ref{sec.proofofmainlemmas}, where proofs of all the auxiliary lemmas are collected in Appendix~\ref{sec.proofofauxiliarylemmas}.